MicrosoftDocs/msteams-docs/msteams-platform/concepts/compose-extensions.md

 | `parameters` | Array of parameters.
 Each parameter object contains the parameter name, along with the parameter value provided by the user. |
 | `queryOptions` | Pagination parameters: <br>`skip`: skip count for this query <br>`count`: number of elements to return |

+> [!NOTE]
->**Note:** You should authenticate any request to your service.
+> You should authenticate any request to your service.
 See [Receiving messages](~/concepts/bots/bots-conversations#receiving-messages) for more detailed documentation on receiving messages from the Bot Framework.

 #### Request example